zhou-junyu/insql/docs/en/README.md

 **🚀 Pursuit of simplicity, elegance, performance and quality**

-Insql advocates accessing the database by writing native SQL.
-The overall function is divided into three major blocks:
+Insql Advocate to write native The SQL way to access the database, the overall function is divided into three:

-- Unified management of SQL statements, using XML as the carrier of SQL statements, externally and uniformly managed SQL statements that are hard-coded in the program.
-Provides the ability to load SQL statements from a variety of sources and across multiple database SQL.
+- Unified management SQL statement, use XML as The vector of the SQL statement will be hard-coded in the program.
+SQL statements are externally and managed in a unified manner.
+Offer can be loaded from multiple sources SQL statements and matching across multiple databases The function of SQL .
-- Provides a rich mapping mechanism, using the Attribute method, the Fluent method, and the XML configuration method to implement mapping of database tables to object attributes.
+- Provides a rich mapping mechanism, using Annotation , Fluent , and XML Map to implement mapping of database tables to object properties.
-- Flexible dependency injection and the use of domain-driven patterns to better manage database connections and the lifecycle of database contexts.
+- Flexible dependency injection and the use of domain-driven patterns can better manage database connections and the lifecycle of database contexts.

 ## 2. Installation